I Ching Oracle Result: Transformation from Hexagram 4 with Changing Lines 3, 4, 6 to Hexagram 32

 (Léi fēng, héng.
 Jūn zǐ yǐ lì bù yì fāng.)

-"Thunder and wind: continuity.
-The superior person establishes a position that does not shift."
+"Thunder and wind endure together: continuity.
+The superior person stands firm and does not change direction."

 Thunder initiates movement and wind carries it forward.
 This repeated interaction creates sustained operation.